 Founding Fathers draws inspiration from the classic The Republic of Rome™, but departs in many directions.
 Featuring fifty statesmen it includes every historical major party candidate for president and vice president.
 Rather than only war events, there are sixty-nine distinct issues from the Bank of the US to the Bill of Rights, the Whiskey Rebellion to the War of 1812 and even some counterfactuals like ending slavery and suffrage for women.
 The president chooses his cabinet and negotiates with Congress to resolve issues and cultivate his popularity.
 But each player maintains several statesmen and decisions must have an eye to the future as every four years brings another election to be contested on the growing map of the United States.
 Play tends to be quicker, yet the experience deeper as players delve into the actual thorny issues of the greatest Republic on earth.

-This edition of Founding Fathers does NOT include the rules booklet, player mats or a game box.
+This edition of Founding Fathers does NOT include the rules booklet, player mats or a game box (there is a 9x12" baggie).
 We do provide digital versions of the rules and mats so that you can view and/or print them.

 |Publish Date||August 05, 2014|